fsantanna/dceu/doc/manual-out.md

 Defer : `defer´ Block
 ```

-Deferred expression execute in reverse order in which they appear in the source
+Deferred statements execute in reverse order in which they appear in the
-code.
+source code.

 Example: